When I was a pastor, I used to walk to work. I walked along a busy two-lane road that was also a commuting corridor for a hospital.

-One cold Autumn afternoon I was walking past red brick apartments located about two blocks from home.
-I noticed a man standing on the stoop outside the building banging on the door trying to get back in.
-He was an older man, quite thin and wearing only a small towel around his waist.
-I did a double take and he caught my eye.
-He looked vulnerable, like a trapped animal, wondering if there was mercy or judgement.
-I stopped and approached.
-Maybe it was a gesture or the micro movements compensating for his impaired balance, but I knew he was drunk.
+One cold Autumn afternoon I was walking past red brick apartments about two blocks from my home when I noticed a man standing on the stoop outside the building banging on the door trying to get back in.

 Conflict raged in my head as we shuffled the two blocks.
 We neared the corner and Larry said to me, “I am so sorry you have to be seen with me.”